LandRegistry/lc-alpha-automation-rules/README.md

-# lc-alpha-b2b-api
+# Land Charges Alpha: Automation Rules
-B2B API for the Digital Land Charges alpha
+The component for identifyng if applications can be automatically processed.